trustoverip/tswg-did-method-webs-specification/spec/terminology.md

 ~ An identifier that is uniquely and cryptographically bound to a serialization of data (content-addressable) while also being included as a component in that serialization (self-referential), as defined by the [draft SAID specification](https://trustoverip.github.io/tswg-said-specification/draft-ssmith-said.html).
 See [WebOfTrust wiki](https://github.com/WebOfTrust/WOT-terms/wiki/self-addressing-identifier) for more detail.

 [[def: transaction event log (TEL), TEL, TELs]]
 ~ A verifiable append-only log of transaction data that are cryptographically anchored to a [[ref: KEL]].
-The transaction events of a TEL may be used to establish the issuance or revocation state of [[ref: ACDC]]s.
+The transaction events of a TEL may be used to establish the issuance or revocation state of [[ref: ACDCs]].
 See [WebOfTrust wiki](https://github.com/WebOfTrust/WOT-terms/wiki/transaction-event-log) for more detail.

 [[def: verifier, verifiers]]
 ~ An entity or component that cryptographically verifies the signature(s) on an event message.
 See [WebOfTrust wiki](https://github.com/WebOfTrust/WOT-terms/wiki/verifier) for more detail.